andres408/excersism/README.md

 MATCHING BRACKETS
 Given a string containing brackets [], braces {}, parentheses (), or any combination thereof, verify that any and all pairs are matched and nested correctly.

+Pangram
+Determine if a sentence is a pangram.
+A pangram (Greek: παν γράμμα, pan gramma, "every letter") is a sentence using every letter of the alphabet at least once.
+The best known English pangram is:

+The quick brown fox jumps over the lazy dog.

+The alphabet used consists of letters a to z, inclusive, and is case insensitive.
 Andres Felipe